Instabug/Instabug-React-Native/README.md

 **The permission alert for accessing the microphone/photo library will NOT appear unless users attempt to attach a voice note/photo while using Instabug.**

 ## Documentation

-For more details about the supported APIs and how to use them, you can check our [**Documentation**](https://docs.instabug.com/docs/react-native-overview).
+For more details about the supported APIs and how to use them, check our [**Documentation**](https://docs.instabug.com/docs/react-native-overview).

-## Contact Us
-If you have any questions or feedback don't hesitate to get in touch.
-You can reach us at any time through **support@instabug.com**.

-## License

-This software is released under <a href="https://opensource.org/licenses/mit-license.php">MIT License</a>.

-© 2017 Instabug.
-All rights reserved.